siliconwitchery/docs/micropython/pin.md

 `Pin.irq_disable()`

-- Disables any interrupt set up on a pin:
+- Disables any interrupt set up for that pin

     ```python
     myPin.irq_disable()

+    ## myCallback will no longer trigger on a rising edge of PIN_A1
     ```